 Ancient History

-Arriving in England in AD 43 the Romans brought roads, cities, and authority.
-Originally Londinium, now London, their main city was As Roman rule came to collapse in the fifth century, England was susceptible to invasion by the Angles, Saxons, and Jutes.
-These groups shaped English language, culture, and identity.
+Arriving in England in AD 43, the Romans brought roads, cities, and authority.
+Originally, Londinium, now London, was their main city.
+England was open to invasion by the Angles, Saxons, and Jutes as Roman control fell apart in the fifth century.
+These groups helped to define the English language, culture, and identity.

-Tenth century English history is among the most well-known centuries there is.
-Following the Battle of Hastings, William the Conqueror from Normandy invaded and climbed to be King of England.
-This carried feudalism, the system defining Medieval England.
-The Magna Carta signed in 1215 prepared the ground for democracy and the rule of law.
-Approaching the middle of the 1300s, the Black Death basically took off over half of the population, but it also brought about social and economic changes as wealth became more evenly spread.
+Among the most well-known centuries, there is also English history from the tenth century.
+Following Hastings, William the Conqueror of Normandy attacked England and took over.
+This carried feudalism, the system characterising Medieval England.
+Signed in 1215, the Magna Carta helped to set the stage for democracy and the rule of law.
+Approaching the middle of the 1300s, the Black Death essentially started off murdering almost half of the population, but also brought about social and economic changes as wealth became more fairly distributed.

 Early Modern Period

 England grew tremendously beginning in the late 15th century.
 After separating from the Catholic Church and establishing the Church of England, Henry VIII oversaw one modification.
 Among the numerous artistic triumphs of the Elizabethan age was Shakespeare's one on the 1588 Spanish Armada catastrophe.
 Political unrest led to the English Civil War in the 17th century.
-Oliver Cromwell essentially oversaw England as a republic following King Charles I's death.
+Following King Charles I's death, Oliver Cromwell basically controlled England as a republic.
 The monarchy came back eventually, but its influence faded, and parliamentary democracy developed.

 Union with Scotland

 England and Scotland came under one nation—the Kingdom of Great Britain—by the Acts of Union in 1707.
-Ireland's 1801 inclusion into the United Kingdom of Great Britain and Ireland came next.
+Ireland's 1801 admission into the United Kingdom of Great Britain and Ireland occurred next.
 Later in the 20th century, Ireland gained its freedom; only Northern Ireland remains a part of the United Kingdom.)

 Industrial Revolution

 England expanded over the 18th and 19th centuries to be a major worldwide power in great part due to the Industrial Revolution.
-Major manufacturing, transportation, and agricultural developments over this century brought great urbanization and societal transformation.
-It also highlighted England's imperial expansion into Asia and Africa particularly.
+Major manufacturing, transportation, and agricultural developments over this century brought great urbanisation and societal transformation.
+It also highlighted England's imperial expansion into Asia and Africa, particularly.

 Late Modern and Contemporary Periods

-The mass industrial revolution occurred in the eighteenth and nineteenth centuries.
+The great industrial revolution of the seventeenth and nineteenth centuries was underway.
 England rose globally in trade, manufacturing, and technology throughout the Industrial Revolution.
 Rising to be an empire, England also ruled territory all throughout Asia, Africa, and the Americas.
 By the 20th century, both World Wars had transformed England's foreign policy.
 England focused on rebuilding after World War II.
 This advanced nation now enjoys an amazing combination of legacy and innovation.

 Governance